Hours: Mon-Fri 8AM to 5PM MT

 Child Safety Starts in the Home

 First, assess your home with an eye for child safety.
-Look for things that are potentially dangerous in the home.
+Look for things that are potentially dangerous in the home, such as sharp edges, loose cords, or unlocked cabinets containing household products.
 Think about how enticing hazards might appear to a small child.

 Second, make changes or purchase products with child safety options.
 Many products exist, so do some research before you buy.

 Third, educate your children about safety at home from the earliest age.
+Teach them to stay away from the stove, avoid playing near the front door, and understand the dangers of small objects that pose a choking hazard.
 Use a very serious tone of voice when telling your baby something is dangerous.
 Even if he or she doesn’t understand your words, they will get the message.

-Here are several household items and areas which can endanger your child’s safety:
+Household items and areas that can endanger your child’s safety:

 Electrical outlets

-Even toddlers can figure out how to remove outlet covers.
-These can become choking hazards, in addition to the open outlet.
+Safety tips for home security are constantly updated, with new solutions replacing outdated ones.
+Even traditional outlet covers, once a staple, are now considered less effective—toddlers can easily remove them, turning them into choking hazards in addition to leaving the outlet open.
 Sliding outlets on top of tamper-resistant outlets may be the best combination of child safety products for this application.

 Bookshelves or anything climbable